MrMimic/genetic-programming/README.md

 See [Wikipedia](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) for details about the algorithm.

 Thge basic idea is to follow the behavior of an ant colony to find the shortest path linking all cities in a country (represented as a graph).
+Briefly:
+- A country with semi-real GPS coordinates is created
+- It is populated withs ants that must find a round to go through all cities
+- Ants move over iterrations
+- At the end, they drop pheromones (with different ability for each ant)
+- Pheromones evaporate a bit
+- Ants choosing a new path (shorter and full of pheromones)

 Quick to solve (not when creating the GIF output).